christophergarthwood/appdevstig_docs/Template_010_DeliveryStandard.md

 14. Automated documentation such as javadoc for each application component.
 15. Ticket management system results showing completed work, pending, etc. MS-Excel appropriate / acceptable.
 16. Code reviews documented, in markdown using team template format.

+The delivery of all software components where the government will have rights to the source code, such as open source software and software developed at government expense; and a list of all third-party software components included in the software.
+The delivery of software source code should support activities such as compilation and debugging, and future requirements for software sustainment over the lifecycle of the program.

 #### Directory structure of deliverable